wikimedia/search-highlighter/README.md

 out then each field's HitSource is determined independently if .
 If one field is short feel free to leave out any special settings for ```index_options``` or for ```term_vector```s.

+A limitation in ```matched_fields```: if the highlighlighter has to analyze the field value to find hits then you can't reuse analyzers in each matched field.

 If you aren't using Elasticsearch, you can combine hits from multiple sources
 using: